GrimReaper420/BashAIComplete/README.md

-# Bash AI
+# Bash AI Roided

+Bash AI Roided is a fork of Bash AI.
+It improves on the original.
 Bash AI is a command-line tool that uses the power of OpenAI's GPT-3 to provide intelligent suggestions and automation for your bash commands.

 ![Imgur](https://imgur.com/5kGTZwv.gif)